Article at a glance

 - The best natural multivitamin for our families without fillers or additives.

 When we browse the aisles of the grocery store, many of us will spare a few seconds to take a glance at the ingredient profile of the items we select.
 But do you give your supplements the same level of scrutiny?
 Many of us assume that when we pick up our multivitamin that vitamins and minerals are all that we're getting.
 Unfortunately, when it comes to the other ingredients added to our vitamins, what we don't know or recognize can hurt us.
-Today, we're uncovering the often-overlooked ingredients that are added to our supplements and discussing a new alternative that avoids these potentially harmful "other ingredients."
+Today, we're uncovering the often-overlooked relationship between vitamins and additives, and ingredients that are added to our supplements.
+We're discussing a new alternative that avoids these potentially harmful "other ingredients."
 Is your multivitamin a daily dose of danger?
-Read on to learn which additives you need to avoid when shopping for your supplements.
+Read on to learn which vitamin additives you need to avoid when shopping for your supplements.

 4 Harmful Ingredients Hiding in Our Vitamins and How to Avoid Them